-Velveteen Rabbit had no button to make it move.
-If thrown in the air, Velveteen Rabbit would only fall softly to the floor.
-All the other toys in the toy box talked with pride about the fine things they could do.
-And when Velveteen Rabbit was with them, there was not much to say.
+At night, when the toys were back all in the toy box, the other toys talked with pride about the fine things they could do.
+Velveteen Rabbit was quiet.
+There was not much to say.

 Only one other toy in the toy box was like Velveteen Rabbit.
-Skin Horse was a soft, plushy toy.
+Cowboy Horse was also a soft, fluffy toy.
 But he was old.
 Most of his hair was worn away.

 “What is Real?” said Velveteen Rabbit.

-One day Nana, who took care of the boy, flew open the lid of the toy box.
-She said in a busy tone, “That boy’s soft doggie is missing, so I must find something else!”
-In a second, Velveteen Rabbit was plopped down onto the bed with the boy.
+One day Nana, who took care of the Boy, flew open the lid of the toy box.
+She said in a busy tone, “Oh, dear!
+That walking doggie is missing.
+I must find something else for the Boy!”
+In a second, Velveteen Rabbit was plopped down onto the bed with the Boy.

 “What about this old bunny?”
 Nana asked the doctor.